Designations Congruent with Things: Chapter 12

 “It’s hanging in the closet,” Hermann informs him, not without reservations.
 “Consider taking a shower before you put it on.”
 He eyes Newton’s hair, which is in a state of singular disarray, stiffened into unfortunate angles by dried and flaking electroconductive gel.

 “Do you need assistance?”
-Hermann asks him.
+Hermann asks.

-Newton shrugs out of his shirt and then raises his hands, slowly, as if he can’t see at all, toward the shirt on the hanger.
+Newton shrugs out of his shirt then raises his hands slowly, as if he can’t see at all, toward the shirt on the hanger.
 “Nope,” the man says, standing there in his undershirt as he searches out the borders of the hanger and peels the shirt free by what is certainly touch alone.

 “Dude, chill.
 Right now?
 My eyes are shut behind these shades.
-I’m not going suddenly blind and being heroically nonchalant about it.
+I’m not going suddenly blind and acting heroically nonchalant about it.
 If I go unexpectedly blind, you will be the first to know.
 I will have an unmitigated freakout that I courteously direct right at you, to the best of my hypothetically sightless ability, okay?”

 “Stop fruitlessly requesting it then,” Hermann suggests.